nishatmeghna/nishatmeghna.github.io/_pages/volunteering.md

 <div class="rowl1">
   <img src="{{ site.url }}{{ site.baseurl }}/images/volunteering/tudelft-defence.jpg" class="img-responsive" style="float: left; border-radius: 5px; width: 280px;" />
-  <h4>TU Delft</h4>
+  <h4>Academia</h4>

   At TU Delft, during 2014–2018 I was a member of the 3mE PhD council.
 Within this position, I co-organised a number of lunch lectures both on the topics related to academia and industry, as well as well-being (for example, a finisher of the 3100 mile running race [Pradeep Hoogakker](https://3100.srichinmoyraces.org/rtl-nieuws-does-story-pradeep-5000-kilometer-rondjes-rennen?page=2) gave a talk on the importance of mental health).
 During my PhD, I was also a member of the Research Council of [HFAuto](http://hf-auto.eu), where I served as a link between early-stage researchers and managers of the project.
 To contribute to academic mobility and career development of academics in the EU, I became a member of the advisory board of the EURAXESS project [TOP IV](https://euraxess-top.eu/top-iv/the-basics).
+At TU/e, I am one of the of the leaders of [Open Science Community Eindhoven](https://osceindhoven.github.io).

   <ul style="overflow: hidden">
   </ul>